tinofay/tinofay/README.md

 - 👋 Hi, I’m Tino!!
-- 🌱 I love Java and Python
+- 🌱 I love Python
 - 📫 You can reach me on Twitter @misstyno_

 <!---